EVENTS: EXHIBITION LAUNCH

 Creator - Ramesh Mario Nithiyendran | 30 March - 12 May

 Ramesh Mario Nithiyendran pushes the boundaries of figurative sculpture and ceramic conventions.
 Creator finds the artist channeling Hindu temple iconography, museum displays and colonial public monuments to form a dialogue with museum practices around the framing of Asian faith based objects.

 The artist spent many formative years living and working in Western Sydney.
 Creator marks his first solo exhibition in a Western Sydney art space.

-Ramesh Mario Nithiyendran, Figure With Bone Head, 2018 (detail).
+Ramesh Mario Nithiyendran, Figure with Snake Headpiece (detail) ,2019.
 Courtesy of the artist and SULLIVAN+STRUMPF, Sydney/Singapore

 Interregnum is a solo exhibition by Penelope Cain.
 The artist takes Casula Powerhouse Arts Centre’s history as a coal-power generating station as her starting point to consider shifting landscapes of power in Australia.
 Interregnum will feature new work by the artist developed in response to artefacts from local historical collections.